 St Cecilia's Catholic School Balgowlah

 Mission Statement

 St Cecilia's Catholic School is a community of love and faith.

-As such, we are committed to working together within a positive, in the pursuit of excellence.
+As such, we are committed to working together within a positive, Christian, learning environment reflecting the Gospel values in the pursuit of excellence.